sathish-t/nanopore-mod-course/index.md

 : <a href="{{ site.baseurl}}/docs">
   <i class="fa fa-question-circle fa-fw"></i> Course Development Help</a>

 The material is designed to be modify and remixed to create your own courses.
-Collaborative development and contributions by are welcome.
+Collaborative development and contributions by others are welcome.